learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

-## Select the name and color of each planet that has more than 10 moons
+## Select the planet that has at least one moon and a mass less than 1.00

 ```python